Nokel81/automata/README.md

 ###### callback
 This function is used to return the results back to the user.
 The function should have the following signature.

+###### state {optional}
+If you wish to retrieve the state machine's final state object then pass in a named object variable.
+This can be useful if you are using the state machine for parsing.

 ```javascript
 function callback(isValid, error)